DataDog/integrations-core/systemd/README.md

 See [metadata.csv][6] for a list of metrics provided by this check.

-Some metrics are reported only if the respective configurations are enable:
+Some metrics are reported only if the respective configuration are enabled:

-- `systemd.service.cpu_usage_n_sec` requires Systemd configuration `CPUAccounting` to be enabled
+- `systemd.service.cpu_time_consumed` requires Systemd configuration `CPUAccounting` to be enabled
-- `systemd.service.memory_current` requires Systemd configuration `MemoryAccounting` to be enabled
+- `systemd.service.memory_usage` requires Systemd configuration `MemoryAccounting` to be enabled
-- `systemd.service.tasks_current` requires Systemd configuration `TasksAccounting` to be enabled
+- `systemd.service.task_count` requires Systemd configuration `TasksAccounting` to be enabled

 Some metrics are only available from specific version of Systemd:

-- `systemd.service.cpu_usage_n_sec` requires Systemd v220
+- `systemd.service.cpu_time_consumed` requires Systemd v220
-- `systemd.service.n_restarts` requires Systemd v235
+- `systemd.service.restart_count` requires Systemd v235
-- `systemd.socket.n_refused` requires Systemd v239
+- `systemd.socket.connection_refused_count` requires Systemd v239

 ### Service Checks